Scaling Cross-Embodiment World Models for Dexterous Manipulation: Method

+Crucially, this objective requires only state transition data ${X_t, a_t^{P}}_t$, which can be collected from random interactions rather than expert demonstrations.
+Such data is easier to obtain, and the resulting model can be reused across different task objectives through planning, as described below.

-During planning, we obtain particle representations from joint states via forward kinematics (FK).
+For planning, we obtain particle representations from joint states via forward kinematics (FK).
 Let $\Phi_e:\mathbb{R}^{n_e}\to(\mathbb{R}^3)^{N_e}$ denote the FK mapping for embodiment $e$.
 Given the current and next joint states, $q_t$ and $q_{t+1}=q_t+u_t$, the corresponding particle sets are

 The shared particle action is then the displacement field